 Baby Pavilion’s customer service is exceptional.
 If you do end up using them, tell them I sent you!
 I gain nothing whatsoever from it!
 It would just make them happy to hear.

 I have been using the Elvie for about a month now (I used it for weeks leading up to delivery) and I really love it.
 It’s very user-friendly, easy to clean + sanitize, and extremely convenient to use.
+There’s an even app you can use to track how much you have pumped (although – I don’t find the need for it).
 I have never used any other type of pump so I can’t compare it to anything else but in terms of how powerful it is, it does the job well for me!
-I don’t feel like I need something more powerful.
+I don’t feel like I need something more powerful but I do know that it’s less powerful than a medical grade pump.
 It took a little practice to get efficient at putting it on but after a while it became easy.
 I love that I can get so much work done while pumping and if I didn’t mention it, you’d probably have no idea that I was doing both (my mom had no clue until I told her!).
 I feel like I could do an entire workout while wearing the thing… Only partially kidding.

 I hope this helps!
 Please let me know if you have any questions by commenting on this post or messaging me on Instagram at @jordyjean!
 Stay well, friends.